Qualify for a home loan with a 600 credit score

 How to improve your credit score

-A credit score of 720 or higher will typically put you in the “good credit score” category, which gets you access to the lower mortgage interest rates you see advertised.
+A higher credit score of 720 or greater will typically qualify you for the lower mortgage interest rates you see advertised.

 Pay bills on time